Signal

 Recurring claims

-• Scammers posing as Iranian authorities demand Bitcoin or USDT clearance fees from ships stranded near the Strait of Hormuz.
+• Scammers impersonate Iranian authorities to demand Bitcoin or Tether transit fees from stranded ships near the Strait of Hormuz.

 How sources frame it